F5Networks/f5-nfv-solutions/supported/inputs/README.md

 ### To use inputs files

 1. Open the inputs file for the solution (Gi Lan, Gi Firewall, or Base) you purchased specific to the VNFM version you are using.
 2. Copy and paste the inputs into a local file and complete the parameters using values specific to your system requirements.
-For parameter definitions, see the [VNF Manager documentation](https://clouddocs.f5.com/cloud/nfv/latest/deploy.html#yaml).
+For help with input definitions, see the [Blueprint inputs reference guide](https://clouddocs.f5.com/cloud/nfv/latest/inputs-def.html).
 3. Save the file locally, and then upload this file when [deploying blueprints in VNFM](https://clouddocs.f5.com/cloud/nfv/latest/deploy.html#deployblueprint).

 #### Copyright